-1. recognise clinical deterioration or acutely unwell patients

-- 2. respond by initiating immediate management, including basic life support if required - 3. seek appropriate assistance, including following the local process for escalation of care - 4. communicate critical information in a concise, accurate and timely manner to facilitate decision making - 5. actively anticipate additional requirements - 6. lead the resuscitation initially, and involve other necessary services, such as intensive care or retrieval services

-See Section 2B for descriptions of behaviours that demonstrate entrustability to the supervisor.
+1. recognise clinical deterioration or acutely unwell patients 2. respond by initiating immediate management, including basic life support if required 3. seek appropriate assistance, including following the local process for escalation of care 4. communicate critical information in a concise, accurate and timely manner to facilitate decision making 5. lead the resuscitation initially, and involve other necessary services, such as intensive care or retrieval services See Section 2B for descriptions of behaviours that demonstrate entrustability to the supervisor.